nanosai/mem-ops-java/README.md

 ## Defragmentation at Your Convenience
-When memory blocks are explicitly freed, the MemoryAllocator can either defragment the internal byte array immediately, or at a later time when it is convenient for you.
+When memory blocks are explicitly freed, the byte allocators can either defragment the internal byte array immediately, or at a later time when it is convenient for you.
 This way you get to choose when defragmentation (garbage collection) takes place.
 You can either garbage collect immediately when the memory block is freed, thus paying the price of defragmentation immediately (and just for that memory block),